oresat/oresat-software-docs/docs/primers/canopen.rst

-Also, ``candump`` is great at quickly testing a node or two, but can easily become impossible to read once several node start sending data across the CAN bus or when a large block data transfer is in progress, so `CANopen Monitor`_ becomes more resonable for viewing CANopen messages on the CAN bus.
+Also, ``candump`` is great at quickly testing a node or two, but can easily become impossible to read once several node start sending data across the CAN bus or when a large block data transfer is in progress, so `CANopen Monitor`_ becomes more reasonable for viewing CANopen messages on the CAN bus.

 .. _CANopen: https://en.wikipedia.org/wiki/CANopen
 .. _CAN: https://en.wikipedia.org/wiki/CAN